xRET2pwn/Teamsniper/README.md

 ```
 usage: Teamsniper.py [-h] [-d DATABASE] [-a AUTHTOKEN] [-s SEARCH]

-Teamsniper is a tool for fetching the given keyworks in Microsoft Teams.
+Teamsniper is a tool for fetching the given keywords in Microsoft Teams.

 options:
   -h, --help            show this help message and exit